Welcome to Lower Hudson PRISM's Invasives Strike Force EcoQuest Survey page!!!

 Do you love being outdoors and searching for interesting critters and plants in nature?
 Or maybe you love taking photos when you are out hiking or gardening?
 Or maybe you just love scavenger hunts!
 Our EcoQuest surveys allow you to become a part of the action and help us document invasive species in our region while having fun in the process!
 To become an EcoQuest surveyor, all you need to do is download an easy- to-use mobile app, iNaturalist, and register here for further instructions.
 Once iNaturalist is downloaded, you can immediately start photographing and uploading pictures, instantly connecting you to thousands of other citizen scientists just like you!

-To help you build up your knowledge of invasive species in our region, we offer a monthly challenge which keys in on (a) focal invasive species.
+To help you build up your knowledge of invasive species in our region, we offer a monthly challenge which keys in on (a) focal invasive species (and sometimes a native plant counterpart).
 Each month, Lower Hudson PRISM staff will announce a new scavenger hunt-style challenge to find and document an invasive plant or animal (and their native counterpart!) by taking and sharing photos via iNaturalist.
-See below for this November's Flock to Hemlock! challenge, instructions and other past challenges.
+See below for this January's Winter Warriors! challenge, instructions and other past challenges.
 While you do not have to join our specific project to participate in the challenge, we HIGHLY encourage you to do so.
 Search for us, Invasives Strike Force EcoQuest , on iNaturalist and join today to upload your photos directly to our project!
 Become an official member of our team today!

 I want in!
 How do I get started?

 1. Download the iNaturalist App by visiting your phone's app store, or register to use it on iNaturalist.org.

 2. Visit iNaturalist's Video Tutorial page which has very clear step by step instructions on how to photograph your target species and upload to the iNaturalist database